mhishami/devreg/README.md

   2. The UI components
   3. The Smart Contract integration

-Change into the specific branch to see the progress, and run the app in the simulator, or direct into your hardware by connecting through USB cable.
+Change into the specific branch to see the progress, and run the app in the simulator, or direct from your hardware by connecting through USB cable.

 e.g.:
 ```bash